miensol/miensol.github.io/_posts/2018-01-04-multi-tenancy-task-scheduler.md

 [Last time I showed]({% post_url 2017-12-12-spring-mvc-multi-tenacy %}) how to extend Spring default request handler adapter so that we are able to schedule or reject incoming requests.
 The goal of the `TenantTaskCoordinator` is to:
 - queue requests for processing
-- limit maximum number of concurrently processed requests
+- limit the maximum number of concurrently processed requests
-- reject requests after maximum queue size is reached
+- reject requests after the maximum queue size is reached
-- interrupt processing of a request upon upstream subscription disposal
+- interrupt processing of a request upon an upstream subscription disposal

 ![Assigning resources](/images/multi-tenancy-task-scheduler/sorting.jpg)